swisstopo/swissgeol-boreholes-suite/src/extern-sync/README.md

 The application is configured using environment variables.
 The following environment variables are mandatory:

-- `CONNECTIONSTRINGS__SourceBdmsContext`: The connection string to the source database.
+- `CONNECTIONSTRINGS__SourceBdmsContext`: The connection string of the source database.
-- `CONNECTIONSTRINGS__TargetBdmsContext`: The connection string to the target database.
+- `CONNECTIONSTRINGS__TargetBdmsContext`: The connection string of the target database.

 ## 🧪 Unit Tests